 given art in order to give it away.

 Hi there!
 My name is Alegra Batara (she/they) and I am a multidisciplinary artist and activist based in St. Louis.
 I'm a recent graduate of The Conservatory of Theatre Arts at Webster University where I earned my BFA in Musical Theatre.
-For the time being, I am still based in St. Louis (my storage locker is anyways!) and eventually will make a move to a major city.
+For the time being, I am still based in St. Louis (my storage locker is anyways!) and eventually will make a move to New York City (January 2023!).
 Right now I'm going where the work is and feeling very fortunate to be in this position.